By Thienthy Nguyen, Jenny Tai, Dylan Romero, and Dr. Alexis Dang

 Plastics that are biodegradable, on the other hand, can be broken down by microorganisms.
 They can be digested so that the carbon atoms in the polymer chains are broken apart and used by the organisms themselves, returning the plastics to the carbon cycle of the Earth.
 In addition, if a plastic is compostable, it will biodegrade in a certain amount of time under the right conditions.
 All bioplastics eventually degrade, but if sealed in an airtight room, the process could take thousands of years.
 Compostable plastics often break down into carbon dioxide, water, and biomass, and also support plant growth.
 The only catch is that the plastics have to be put through the right conditions.
 Therefore, it is not recommended to throw 3D printed creations into a home composting bin.
 PLA, for example, needs to be composted in a facility at high temperatures with a good amount of oxygen and organic substrate for about 3 months.
 Many composting facilities, however, are sifted through every 60 days and any plastic found may be thrown into the trash (and subsequently straight to the landfill), disrupting the compostability of PLA.

 Although 3D printing is known to be less wasteful for production since it specializes in “additive” manufacturing — processes which use only the exact amount of plastic source material as needed— it still generates a good amount of waste.
 When an object is being printed, support structures are generated to maintain its shape and form.
 However, these support structures are often cleaned up and removed, then disposed of as trash.
-The ideal 3D printed object would not require any supports, but that can prove to be a troublesome task when trying to create more complicated 3D models.
+The ideal 3D printed object would not require any support, but that can prove to be a troublesome task when trying to create more complicated 3D models.
 For the 3D design workflow in product and engineering fields it may even require 3D printing multiple iterations of a single object before achieving an intended design or functionality.
 In the application of printing anatomical models for use in medical education and prototyping, 3D printing makes it feasible to produce disposable models.
 Taking the field of orthopedics for example, 3D prints of bones created from CT scans unique to every patient are useful in surgical planning, but have a slim chance of being reused.
-While reducing usage of plastic as a whole would certainly be the ideal solution, there are a variety of exciting new options being developed now with this goal in mind.
+While reducing usage of plastic as a whole would certainly be the ideal solution; there are a variety of exciting new options being developed now with this goal in mind.

 Currently, a few startup companies have developed machinery and services to recycle filament.
-Filabot has developed an extruding machine that creates filament on-demand by grinding up plastic pellets.
+Filabot has developed an extruding machine that creates filament by grinding up plastic pellets.
 This way, users can control how much filament they actually use instead of having to purchase material by the kilogram.
 For users that want to recycle their prints but do not want to invest in a full machine setup, Filabot has also started beta-testing a recycling service where customers can send in their failed PLA prints to be recycled and turned into filament.
 Another option is the versatile ProtoCycler created by the startup ReDeTec, which uses the capabilities of a built-in grinder to take waste from any plastic and melt it back into usable filament spools extrudable on many 3D printers.

 Future consumers of 3D printing must close the loop of plastic rather than letting it continue to fill our landfills and oceans.
 As desktop 3D printers and materials get cheaper and cheaper, it is more important than ever to start taking into account their impact on the environment.
 Taking the steps towards practicing sustainable 3D printing by selecting biodegradable or compostable materials and supporting solutions for recycling used plastic filaments can help increase success when 3D printing, while leaving a much smaller carbon footprint.